-It’s countdown to baby time over here, but I really wanted to get this post up before things get too crunched!
-(For my readers, but also for me!)
-I read last year’s post about our first grade plan, and it was fun to see how much things have grown and changed in our homeschooling life.
+Hey friends, it’s countdown to baby time over here, but I really wanted to get this post up before things get too crunched!
+It’s fun to look back on the year and see how much things have grown and changed in our homeschooling life.
 And how different our homeschool space looks now!

 Wrapping up a major renovation (you can see that here), homeschooling two, and preparing for our fourth child has caused me to embrace minimalism in our schooling even more!